Frequently asked questions

 How much does it cost?

 There is a considerable amount of non-contact time involved in music therapy work, with weekly preparation and note-taking as well as regular reviews.
-My fees reflect this additional time.
-Statements are sent out termly, and payments can be spread out via Automatic Payment or can be made in advance for the term.
-The initial statement covers the assessment period (usually 3 weeks).
-If we agree that music therapy will be beneficial, I then send a further statement for the remainder of that term.
+Our fees reflect this additional time.

 Music therapy assessment: $350 (3 sessions, 1 classroom observation and a written report)

-Travel: If I am not already in your school or area delivering music therapy services, there will be a charge to cover my travel costs.
-Please contact me for a quotation for travel.
+Travel: If we are not already in your school or area delivering music therapy services, there will be a charge to cover travel costs.
+Please contact us for a quotation for travel.

 School consultations and workshops: Prices vary depending on your requirements.
-Again, please contact me for a quotation.
+Again, please contact us for a quotation.